clojurebridge-minneapolis/curriculum/lightning-talks/clojurekoans.md

 How do I run them?

   - From the 'koans' directory,

         $ lein koan run
-  - Then edit the current Clojure file, and when you save it, the Clojure Koans runner will pick up your chages!
+  - Then edit the file the runner is currently "meditating on" and when you save it, the Clojure Koans runner will pick up your changes!

 ![Koans 1](img/koans1.png)